jlee31/reinforcement-learning/cartpole_rl/notes.md

 ^ It is a heavy read and takes a long time, but known as the Bible of RL

-# Model-based vs. model-free algorithms
+# Model-based vs. Model-free algorithms

+Model-Based Algorithms:

+-

 # On-policy vs. off-policy algorithms